awcodify/sysctl-theme/docs/troubleshooting.md

 ---
 layout: docs
 title: Troubleshooting
-description: Common issues and solutions when working with Sysctl Theme
+description: Common issues and solutions when working with Arsxy Theme
 permalink: /docs/troubleshooting/
 ---

 # Troubleshooting

-This guide covers common issues you might encounter when working with Sysctl Theme and provides solutions to help you resolve them quickly.
+This guide covers common issues you might encounter when working with Arsxy Theme and provides solutions to help you resolve them quickly.

 ## Installation Issues